canro91/canro91.github.io/_posts/2021-10-11-DontRepeatLogicInAssertions.md

 cover-alt: "Don't duplicate logic in Asserts"
 ---

 We have covered some [common mistakes when writing unit tests]({% post_url 2021-03-29-UnitTestingCommonMistakes %}).
 Some of them may seem obvious.
-But, we all have made this one mistake when we started to write unit tests.
+But, we all have made this mistake when we started to write unit tests.
 This is the most common mistake when writing unit tests and how to fix it.

 **Don't repeat the logic under test when verifying the expected result of tests.
 Instead, use known, hard-coded, pre-calculated values.**